staeter/work-in-progress/dialogue.md

 Each principle corresponds to a specific idea and are thought not to overlap with others.
 The principles 1-2 are philosophical, 3-7 social, 8-12 technical and 13-16 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.

-1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
+1. **Humanizing**: Foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.
 3. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
 4. **Expressive**: Provide spaces for creative expression and knowledge sharing and embrace diverse voices and experiences.